 Don Maclean – ‘The Grave’

-The head turns, the eye is still bright, and she’s seen what we, and the baby turkey poults, have clearly missed for the last several months, that the lower rings of chicken wire have been worn through, and lifted.
+The head turns, the eye’s still bright, and she’s seen what we, and the baby turkey poults, have clearly missed for the last several months, that the lower rings of chicken wire have been worn through, and lifted.

-Perhaps there is a material benefit from selecting to devour the grey matter of any prey, after plucking, before any other part of the animal?
+Perhaps there is a material benefit from selecting to devour the grey matter from the brain of any prey, after plucking, before any other part of the animal?

 At the second attempt, she summons all her energy, regains take off wing and tail posture, and then with a couple of paces is airborne.
-Feints high right, for a bare yard, then curls back…….hits the ground and in one movement squeezes her nearly 5 foot wingspan through the 4 inch square mesh… and is swiftly through.
-And airborne a mere 3 feet from the turkey claw…
+Feints high right, for a bare yard, then curls back.Hits the ground, and in one movement squeezes her nearly 5 foot wingspan through the 4 inch square mesh.And is swiftly through.
+And airborne on the other side, a mere 3 feet from the turkey claws.
+Freedom assured.

 But eternity knows him.